Fetty Wap Robbery Bloodbath: Three People Suffer Gunshot Wounds

 Before his sudden fame in 2015, Fetty Wap had been struggling with drugs and was practically homeless, according to The Guardian.

-His rise to fame was so rapid that Fetty Wap went from handing out free copies of his tracks outside the BET Awards venue in 2014 to performing onstage of the awards ceremony just a year later.
+His rise to fame was so rapid that Fetty Wap went from handing out free copies of his tracks outside the BET Awards venue in 2014 to performing onstage at the awards ceremony just a year later.

 While Fetty Wap is still getting used to living a celebrity life, just three years ago he couldn’t imagine his life without drugs, robberies, and gang shootouts on the streets.